How it works

 No stack of cold calls to vet yourself — one screened crew who works your town and already knows your roof type.

 We only make money when a match works out, which keeps the incentive simple: send you an installer you would recommend to a neighbor.
-More about how we match.
+More about how requests are handled.

-No. Curbstead is a marketplace, not an installation company.
-We match you with one vetted local installer who does the work and quotes your home directly.
+- No. Curbstead is a marketplace, not an installation company.
+If a suitable local installer is available, they do the work and quote your home directly.

-One.
-We send your details to a single vetted installer for your area — not a list of contractors racing to your phone — and we never resell them.
+- At most one.
+If we identify a suitable installer for your area, your details go to that installer and no one else — not a list of contractors racing to your phone — and we never resell them.

-No. There is one vetted installer per area, chosen on qualification and coverage — not on who paid the most.
+- No. Coverage is organised as one installer per area, chosen on qualification and coverage rather than on who paid the most.
 You can't buy a better spot here.

-For most Chicagoland homes, a roofline-only install on a two-story starts around $800; full displays with tree wrapping and wreaths commonly run $1,600 to $3,500.
+- For most homes, a roofline-only install on a two-story starts around $800; full displays with tree wrapping and wreaths commonly run $1,600 to $3,500.
 Your quote is priced for your specific roofline.

 One honest quote for your roofline.